n3ddih/treeview/README.md

 - Write a program in Python.
     - Consider using Go for optimization.
 Given longer files (>10000 files)
+- View tree format from a list of paths.
+For examples:
+    - Output of `find` command
+    - A list of API's path
 - Command in format: `treeview paths.txt`

 ## Example input file